 Some of Our Favorite Team Outings

-- The First Round is on Me.
+The First Round is on Me.
 Don’t underestimate the power of leaving work an hour early on Friday afternoon and offering to buy the first round at your local pub.
 It is amazing how much incite you can acquire about what is really going on in your office after a little alcohol enters the mix.
 No need to over-do-it.
 A single drink with your coworkers will often build great rapport.

 Movie Night.
 Take a look at upcoming Fathom Events.
 This organization seems to partner with local movie theaters to offer vintage movies or simulcasts of live events.
-It might be easier to get your group to come see a classic Hitchcock film or Broadway musical than the newest Fast and Furious movie.
+It might be easier to get your group to come to see a classic Hitchcock film or Broadway musical than the newest Fast and Furious movie.

-- Dinner.
+Dinner.
 Of course, one of the best ways to build rapport with your team is by taking everyone out for a fancy dinner.
 Of course, the fancy steak houses will typically have reservable seating areas for big groups.
 However, I’m a big fan of places like The Mellow Mushroom or other “themed restaurants”.

-- Saturday Softball.
+Saturday Softball.
 I still remember playing softball on a Saturday morning with the first company I ever worked for over 20 years ago.
 The company invested in some extra gloves and bats in case someone showed up without one, and they paid for a couple of beer kegs.
 All in all, it was a very inexpensive way to have a lot of fun!

 Escape Room.
 These companies are popping up everywhere.
 A team of people are locked in a room that has a series of mysteries that have to be solved in order to find the button that opens the door.
-The main disadvantage to this activity, though, is that it is really geared toward small group (eight or fewer people).
+The main disadvantage to this activity, though, is that it is really geared toward a small group (eight or fewer people).

-- Arcades.
+Arcades.
 We partner quite often with Dave & Busters, because they have big locations that are designed to both feed and entertain big groups.
 These places are fun because you can have teams compete at Laser Tag, etc.

-- Geo Caching.
+Geo Caching.
 Smartphones have created a fantastic underground activity that is available just about everywhere.
 In a nutshell, individuals create these tiny treasure boxes and hide them in public places.
 Then, they publish clues to these locations using cryptic language and Geo-coordinates.
 All you really need is a cellphone and one of the hundreds of free apps that are available.
 You can instantly create a treasure hunt for your team.

-- Take Me Out to the Ball Game.
+Take Me Out to the Ball Game.
 One option that companies tend to overlook is a minor-league baseball game.
-I love these, because the organizations have to work much harder to get people to show up.
+I love these because the organizations have to work much harder to get people to show up.
 As a result, they are more likely to do crazy things to entertain your group.
 You can’t beat seeing your COO take a tumble into the infield trying to win the “dizzy bat race”.

 Regardless of which of these types of team outings that you decide on, it is important to get out of the office every once in a while to build some camaraderie.
-You’ll decrease you employee turnover dramatically, and increase employee satisfaction!
+You’ll decrease your employee turnover dramatically, and increase employee satisfaction!